The single most important Lean Objective

 Bookmark this checklist, and come back often

 It is a wise idea to bookmark this page in your web browser

-and come back to it whenever you or your team
+and come back to it whenever your team

 - Process observation time study